openshift-labs/learn-katacoda/subsystems/container-internals-lab-2-0-part-7/intro.md

 - Buildah: Granularity & Control: Understanding how a container image is really built
 - Skopeo: Moving & Sharing: Simplicity in inspecting, and moving container images around
 - CRIU: Checkpoint and restore the memory contents of containers
+- Udica: Build and deploy custom SELinux policies for containers
 - OSCAP-Podman: verify patched or unpatched vulnerabilities in container images produced by Red Hat

 ## Other Material